JohannaMEJohansson/sfam-kongress/src/documents/speakers/roger-neightbour.html.md

 Inchworms and also-rans: why generalism is special.
 Hans bildtexter kommer att översättas till svenska.

-Det blir ett uppföljande workshop
+Han har också en workshop
 ¨The first five minutes the basis for an effective consultation¨.